psambath/terraform_training/Day3/for_each.md

 ### Task 7: Update the output variables to pull DNS addresses.

 When using Terraform's `for-each` our output blocks need to be updated to utilize `for` to loop through the server names.
 This differs from using `count` which utilized the Terraform splat operator `*`.
+Add the following output block to your `main.tf`.

 ```
 output "public_dns" {